 - 4 and 12 week successful quits MUST be validated by a valid CO monitor reading (unless otherwise agreed) to receive payment from the Commissioner. - The provider must follow up on those patients whose quit outcomes is pending or overdue.
-Pharmacies should not be above a figure 10% of pending / overdue patient quit verifications. - All Providers are expected to be working towards achieving a minimum success rate of 35% for 4week quits (in line with NCSCT quidance [p.38]) in order to continue providing the service. - All service users registered onto the service MUST have a recorded outcome at 4 weeks and 12 weeks e.g. quit verified; not quit or lost to follow up - Providers need to be working towards a minimum of 25 x 4-week successful quits per year. - The proportion of people successfully quitting by each of the target groups; BME groups, routine and manual workers, pregnant women, people with long-term health conditions. - Service user satisfaction with the service shall be assessed using a methodology agreed with the Commissioner.
-A randomised sample of 35% people setting a quit date will be asked to complete a satisfaction survey - The provider is required to provide a brief summary report of customer feedback received throughout the year in Quarter 4 (January March 2022). - A treated smoker whose CO reading is assessed 28 days from their quit date (-3 or +14 days) and whose CO reading is less than 10ppm.
+Pharmacies should not be above a figure of 10% of pending / overdue live patient quit verifications. - All Providers are expected to be working towards achieving a minimum success rate of 35% for 4week quits (in line with NCSCT guidance [p.38]) in order to continue providing the service. - All service users registered onto the service MUST have a recorded outcome at 4 weeks and 12 weeks e.g. quit verified; not quit or lost to follow up - Providers need to be working towards a minimum of 25 x 4-week successful quits per year. - The proportion of people successfully quitting by each of the target groups; BME groups, routine and manual workers, pregnant women, people with long-term health conditions. - The provider is required to provide a brief summary report of customer feedback received throughout the year in Quarter 4 (January March 2024). - A treated smoker whose CO reading is assessed 28 days from their quit date (-3 or +14 days) and whose CO reading is less than 10ppm.
 The -3 or +14 day rule allows for cases where it is not possible to carry out a face to face follow-up at the normal four week point (although in most cases it is expected that follow up will be carried out at four weeks from quit date).
 This means that follow-up must occur 25 to 42 days from the quit date (Russell Standard).